Updated September 2021

-Albertans concerned about a particular application may submit a “statement of concern,” which is a written submission that outlines specific concerns about an application.
+Albertans concerned about a particular application may submit a statement of concern, which is a written submission that outlines specific concerns about an application.
 A statement of concern may be filed by anyone who believes they may be directly and adversely affected by an application.
 Upon proclamation of the Responsible Energy Development Act, statements of concern replaced objections as the way to file your concerns about energy project applications.

 What is the difference between a statement of concern and an operational complaint?

 Statements of concern outline concerns about applications for proposed energy resource activities and developments, as well as any amendments to them.
 Operational complaints outline concerns about the operations of existing energy resource activities (e.g., noise, smells, etc.).
 An operational complaint can be made at any time during the life of a project.
 A statement of concern can only be made in response to a notice of application.
-If we determine that your correspondence is an operational complaint, it will be referred to the applicable field centre for follow up.
+If the AER determines that your correspondence is an operational complaint, it will be referred to the applicable field centre for follow up.
 If you have an operational complaint, please direct it to the nearest AER field centre.

 How do I find out about energy resource development applications?

-Before we accept an application for an energy resource activity, and depending on the activity proposed, we may require a company to provide notification of and information about the proposed activities directly to certain individuals, making sure that those receiving the information can fully understand what is being proposed and what the potential impacts could be.
+Before we accept an application for an energy resource activity, and depending on the activity proposed, we may require a company to provide notification of and information about the proposed activities directly to certain people, making sure that those receiving the information can fully understand what is being proposed and what the potential impacts could be.

 Details of who a company must contact before it applies for an energy resource activity or development vary according to the type of application.
-Notification requirements may include landowners, First Nations and Métis, occupants, other oil and gas operators, or local authorities.
+Notification requirements may include input from landowners, First Nations and Métis, occupants, other oil and gas operators, or local authorities.
 In cases where notification is required, the company must provide details about how and why it chose its proposed locations for any wells, pipelines, facilities, or access roads and what to expect in terms of equipment use and operations during the production phase.

-- the application number;
+- the application number for the proposed project,

-What information should NOT be included in a statement of concern?
+What information should not be included in a statement of concern?

 - information related to a medical, psychiatric, or psychological history or a condition or illness, including the diagnosis, treatment, or evaluation of one;